CoAntrimMan/BibleStudy/General thoughts.md

 Sat 5th October 2024
 Ballynakelly Mission Hall Harvest Service
-1 Corinthians 15 - The need for the resurection and Christ the First Fruits of the harvest
+1 Corinthians 15 - The need for the resurection and Christ the First Fruits of the harvest.